-Ryan Shapiro's dissertation work explores the history of convergent disputes over animal protection and national security.
-Employing archival and Freedom of Information Act (FOIA) research, Ryan's dissertation in progress, Bodies at War: Animals, The Freedom of Science, and National Security in the United States, 1899-1979, examines debates over animal experimentation and American security from the dawn of the twentieth century to the emergence of the modern animal rights movement.
+Ryan Shapiro's dissertation, Bodies at War: Animals, Science, & National Security in the United States, 1899-1979, explores the history of convergent disputes over animal experimentation and national security.
+Employing archival and Freedom of Information Act (FOIA) research, Ryan's dissertation and related work in progress examine debates over animal protection and American security from the dawn of the twentieth century to the present.

-Ryan's research interests also include the policing of dissent, especially in the name of national security.
-Along these lines, Ryan is additionally working on an archival and FOIA project to map the nature and evolution of the FBI's understanding and handling of the modern animal rights movement, and a methodologically similar project exploring FBI and other intelligence agency efforts to subvert the Freedom of Information Act and related open government initiatives of the 1970s and 80s.
+Ryan's research interests also include the policing of dissent more broadly, especially in the name of national security.
+Along these lines, Ryan is working on several additional mixed FOIA and archival research projects.
+These include a project exploring U.S. intelligence agency efforts to counter Nelson Mandela and the broader domestic and global anti-apartheid movements, as well as a project examining FBI and other intelligence agency efforts to preserve domestic surveillance capabilities while simultaneously subverting the Freedom of Information Act and related open government initiatives of the 1970s and 80s.

 Ryan’s innovative Freedom of Information Act work with/against U.S. intelligence agencies is covered regularly in the press, and the FBI is currently arguing in court that Ryan’s dissertation FOIA research is itself a threat to national security.
 Ryan thanks the Bureau for this compliment.

 modern American history; history of medicine; history of science; animal-human interactions; environmental history; nuclear studies; war and society; surveillance; policing dissent; freedom of information